tapdata/idaas-pdk/README.md

     - Describe a form for user to input the information for how to connect and which database to open.
 * openTypes (Not ready yet)
     - This will be required when current data source need create table with proper types before insert records.
-      Otherwise this key can be empty.
+      Otherwise, this key can be empty.
     - Describe the capability of types for current data source.
     - iDaaS Flow Engine will generate proper types when table creation is needed.